 - pain that radiates down one or both legs

-Your doctor will examine you to check whether the nerves from your back are working properly.
+Your doctor will examine you to check whether the nerves from your spinal cord are working properly.
 Make sure you tell them if you have any problems with going to the toilet.

 You can help ease injuries to your back by: